 VDH: CBERS - Self-Care for Responder During

-The Virginia Department of Health Office of Emergency Preparedness and Department of Behavioral Health and Developmental Services will conduct a virtual Community Based Emergency Response Seminar (CBERS) on December 3, 2020 @12:00 PM-1:30 PM.
-This year’s topic is ~ Self-Care for Responder During COVID-19.
+The Virginia Department of Health Office of Emergency Preparedness and Department of Behavioral Health and Developmental Services hosted Community Based Emergency Response Seminar (CBERS) ~ Self-Care for Responder During COVID-19.

 Target Audience: Any disaster or emergency responder